| | |

 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.

-We used plastic fraction tile kits to play, but you can have students create a fraction kit by folding paper strips.
-Alternately, this file contains printable fraction tiles and you can download it for free.
-You also need a fraction cube with faces labeled to match your pieces.
-Ours was labeled 1/2, 1/3, 1/4, 1/6, 1/6, 1/12, and 1/12.
-Notice that there are more faces labeled with the smaller fractions.
-If you don’t have a fraction cube, you can create one using a cube with blank faces, or you can put stickers labeled with fractions on the faces of a standard number cube.
+You’ll also need a fraction cube with faces labeled to match the pieces.
+Our cube was labeled 1/2, 1/3, 1/4, 1/6, 1/6, 1/12, and 1/12.
+Notice that the smaller fractions appear more often.
+That increases the chances students will roll pieces that fit on the whole.
+If you don’t have a fraction cube, you can make one using a blank cube or simply place fraction labels on the faces of a standard number cube.

 Combining a math game with math talk put the fun in practicing a fundamental concept!